 About The Football Ground Guide and Author Duncan Adams

-Now in its 15th year, the Guide continues to go from strength to strength, what was a largely a collection of personal anecdotes, has become the most authoritative guide to football grounds on the Web.
-It is based on not only my experiences of visiting the grounds, but from many other thousands of fans who have provided feedback to the website over the years, many of whom tell me that the information is 'spot on' or where indeed things have changed or need to be improved upon.
+The Football Ground Guide continues to go from strength to strength, what was a largely a collection of personal anecdotes, has become the most authoritative guide to football grounds on the Web.
+It is based on not only my experiences of visiting the grounds, but from many other thousands of fans who have provided feedback via the website.
+Many of whom simply tell me that the information is 'spot on' or where indeed things have changed or need to be improved upon.
 The Guide is not just about getting you there in time for kick off, but also helping you to have a more enjoyable matchday experience, by for example listing pubs that are used by away supporters.

 Remember, that what makes this Guide different to others, is that I have visited every single Premier and Football League Ground and most on more than one occasion.
 It is likely that I have drank in the pubs listed, followed the directions given and experienced what it is like to be a visiting supporter at that stadium.
 I have even been an 'away' supporter at my team Birmingham City, just to make sure the guide is authenticated!